peterjmorgan/madge-the-reporter/README.md

 `madge` uses a YAML config file named `madge_config.yaml`.
 This file can be edited directly, but it is suggested the first configuration be created using the `./madge configure` subcommand.

 `madge` looks for the config file in the current working directory.
 This can be overridden using the `-c PATH_TO_CONFIG` flag.

+Tokens for the ticketing system and Phylum are written to the environment, and need to be present for authenticated operation.
+Madge expects the following environment variables with associated tokens:
+- `PHYLUM_TOKEN` - Phylum API token.
+Retrievable from a configured Phylum CLI with `phylum auth token`
+- `JIRA_TOKEN` - Jira Personal Access Token.

+Interactive configuration using `configure` will write tokens to the current environment.

 ### Phylum -> Jira
 By default, madge creates Jira issues using the 'Bug' Issue Type in Jira.
 This can be defined in the madge configuration.